Lee Stranahan

-Lee Stranahan is an American writer who works for Sputnik, a Russian government-controlled news agency.
+Lee Stranahan is an American writer who worked for Sputnik, a Russian government-controlled news agency.
 He previously worked for Breitbart News, and has written for The Huffington Post and Daily Kos.
 He has worked as a television producer, illustrator, and erotic photographer.

 Media career

 For some years, Stranahan worked as a television producer and graphic illustrator in Los Angeles, California.
 He had a sideline in erotic photography.

 Stranahan's career change originated during the 2007–08 Writers Guild of America strike.
 During that time, he posted parody political advertisements on YouTube, including one that poked fun at Rudy Giuliani and Mitt Romney.
 Stranahan later said the videos led to a job writing political comedy for The Huffington Post.
 In March 2008, Stranahan was banned from making posts on Daily Kos after his comments about the John Edwards extramarital affair.